 Out of this came the simultaneous perpetuation of legendary traditions in both clerical texts and oral tales.
 And so the legend of Roland has its written Latin version – the Historia Rotholandi et Karoli Magni, purportedly written by Charlemagne’s archbishop Turpin and included in the five books of the Codex of Calixtus which set down the tradition of Santiago in manuscript.

 Meanwhile, the oral tradition culminated in the vernacular Chanson de Roland, set down in text at the end of the eleventh century, the first written in the French language.

-In this latter version we find the Apostle James appearing to the Emperor Charlemagne in a vision calling him to liberate his forgotten tomb from the Saracens and the expedition which was then undertaken to do his bidding.
+In the former version we find the Apostle James appearing to the Emperor Charlemagne in a vision calling him to liberate his forgotten tomb from the Saracens and the expedition which was then undertaken to do his bidding.
 Charlemagne not only liberated the shrine of Galicia but also built the first church there and made the road safe for pilgrims to follow.
 It was when returning victorious but exhausted to France, that the misfortune at Roncevaux took place.

 Of the two versions, it is not possible for us to know which came first, but heroic knightly tales and pious lives of saints coexisted comfortably in the age of Pilgrimage and Crusade